ShahariarRahman/Primax-Electronics-Server-Side/README.md

 ### Features/functionality:

-* This website is a make for Professional Wedding Photographer.
+* This website is a make for storing Electronics items.
 * Homage: Homepage Contain Introduction of website, Top six inventory item  and a  Reviewing Form.
 * Login: In Login page used can log in using Google or Email Password System which secured by JSON Web Token.
 * Registration: In Registration page user can log in using Google or Email Password System which also secured by JSON Web Token.